matter-labs/zksync-lite-docs/docs/dev/updates.md

 # zkSync updates

-This page contains the release notes for new features in zkSync network, and also notification about changes in the client libraries.
+This page contains the release notes for new features in zkSync network, and also notifications about changes in the client libraries.

 [[toc]]